 The last event of my long day, was a tribute to Adam Driver, whose clip reel was surprisingly longer and more impressive than I expected when it was announced that he was receiving one of the festival’s two Silver Medallion Awards (the other was for Renée Zellweger).
 Fresh from fêting Agnès Varda, Martin Scorsese made a surprise appearance to heap praise on Driver and share a few stories from the grueling experience of filming Silence.
 It feels like the beginning of an Oscar campaign and I (and the also surprising number of Star Wars fans in the audience) are here for it.
 Marriage Story is one of three films that Driver has coming out this fall (the other is very good torture-investigation docudrama The Report, which premiered at Sundance and played again here in the mountains); but it’s easily his best shot at a statue.

-Marriage Story is Noah Baumbach’s evenhanded and semi-autobiographical chronicle of the slow-motion horror of a divorce.
-We meet the couple — him, a successful producer; she, a former Hollywood actress who’s settled into the lead role in his experimental theater company — through very romantic his-and-hers montages detailing everything that they love about each other.
-These turn out not to be love notes, but a homework assignment for their impending separation.
+Marriage Story is Noah Baumbach’s evenhanded and semi-autobiographical chronicle of the slow-motion horror of a divorce starring Adam Driver and Scarlet Johansson.
+We first meet the couple — him, a successful producer on the rise; she, a former Hollywood teen actress who’s settled into the lead role in his experimental theater company in New York — through very romantic his-and-hers montages detailing everything that they love about each other.
+These turn out not to be love notes, but a homework assignment to bring to a mediator who’s expecting to preside over their impending separation.

 Their enduring affection for each other initially makes it hard to see why they’re even splitting up.
-What they initially envision to be an amicable, if sad, conscious uncoupling slowly becomes more and more complicated by questions of custody and the realities of bicoastal living.
-As these issues grow insurmountable, lawyers get involved (Laura Dern is simultaneously ruthless and cozy as her high-powered attorney; a droll Alan Alda is his more ramshackle counsel), the longstanding faults in their relationship become ever more apparent.
+What they initially envision to be an amicable, if sad, “conscious uncoupling” slowly becomes more and more complicated by the contentious questions of custody over their young son and the realities of bicoastal living.
+As these issues grow insurmountable, real lawyers get involved (Laura Dern is simultaneously ruthless and cozy as her high-powered attorney; a droll Alan Alda is his warm ramshackle counsel), the longstanding faults in their relationship become ever more apparent.